Volunteering with the Refugee Council of Australia

 - people from refugee backgrounds or people seeking asylum

 - people with language skills relevant to refugee communities

 - people with specialist skills in communications (for example, WordPress and website development, graphic design, infographics), statistics, fundraising and administration.

-We also welcome applications for people who have good skills in research and policy analysis, including students.
+- people who have good skills in research and policy analysis, including students.

 What would we expect

 For general volunteers, we generally require a minimum commitment of one day a week for at least six months of the year.
 We prefer people who can commit a regular day of the week but can be flexible.

 Our general volunteers perform a wide range of tasks, including: